 Recipe For Healing Bentonite Clay And Hempseed Oil Face Mask For Acne/Problem Skin Conditions.

-Fuller’s Earth Clay Mask For Hyperpigmented Skin.
+Fuller’s Earth Clay Mask For Hyperpigmented Skin!

 A Recipe for Fuller’s Earth and Aloe Vera clay Face mask for hyperpigmentation.

-Rhassoul Clay Mask For Dry, Mature Skin.
+Rhassoul Clay Face Mask For Dry, Mature Skin!

 Buy Rhassoul Clay* for its ability to bind to toxins.
 It can help speed up skin regeneration and renewal by sweeping away old skin cells, leaving a smoother, more youthful complexion.
-It is gentler than Bentonite clay, so it is excellent for dryer and more mature skin, and it can be used all year round.

-French Green Clay Mask For Problem Skin.
+French Green Clay Face Mask for Problem Skin!

 French Green Clay naturally occurs in France, China, Montana, Wyoming, and other parts of Europe.
 It gets its green color from iron oxide and decomposed plants.